gnss-ro/aws-opendata/Readme.md

 * The COSMIC Project Office at UCAR, a [creative commons license](https://www.ucar.edu/terms-of-use/data),
 * The NASA Jet Propulsion Laboratory, California Institute of Technology, a [creative commons license](https://creativecommmons.org/licenses/by/4.0/legalcode), and
-* The ROM SAF of EUMETSAT, the [EUMETSAT data use license](https://www.eumetsat.int/eumetsat-data-licensing).
+* The ROM SAF and EUMETSAT, the [EUMETSAT data use license](https://www.eumetsat.int/eumetsat-data-licensing).

-The repository of GNSS RO data in the AWS Open Data Registry was assembled and continues to be maintained by scientists and software engineers at Atmospheric and Environmental Research, Inc. Funding for this effort was provided by the NASA Advancing Collaborative Connections for Earth System Science (ACCESS) Program 2019, grant 80NSSC21M0052.
+The repository of GNSS RO data in the AWS Registry of Open Data was assembled and continues to be maintained by scientists and software engineers at Atmospheric and Environmental Research, Inc. Funding for this effort was provided by the NASA Advancing Collaborative Connections for Earth System Science (ACCESS) Program 2019, grant 80NSSC21M0052.

-*Last update: 22 June 2022*
+*Last update: 30 November 2023*